jackrhines/307-macro-genius/README.md

 link: tbd

 Description:
-MacroGenius is a web application aimed to be used for tracking daily calorie intake.
+MacroGenius is a web application aimed to be used for tracking daily calorie intake. [...] (to be added)